wvdhouten/Soapbox/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fwvdhouten%2FSoapbox%2Fmain%2Fdeploy%2Fazuredeploy.json)

 ## Contributing
-The Contribution guidelines for this project can be found [here](Documentation/CONTRIBUTING.md)
+The Contribution guidelines for this project can be found [here](CONTRIBUTING.md)

+Additional information can be found in the [wiki](https://github.com/wvdhouten/Soapbox/wiki).